L0gan012/Zelda_V2/README.md

 Q - Quit;
 R - Reset Game;
 X/N - Attack;
-Z - Use Item
+Z - Use Item;
-Enter - Pause Game
+Enter - Pause Game;
-C - cycle through item selector when paused
+C - cycle through item selector when paused;
 Other controls are written in in-game prompts.
 Controls can be changed in Preferences, and Instructions page gives a detailed description of functionality.